IceExconde/Looking-for-Group-Synchronization/README.md

 ### by Exconde, Isiah Reuben C.

 ## Instructions to Run
-- Download the folders contatining the variants
+- Download the files
-- Open the folders using Visual Studio (you can open the .sln file for each variant as well)
+- Open the folder using Visual Studio (you can open the .sln file as well)
-- In the desired variant, edit the "config.txt" file with two positive integer values seperated by a space (ex."number_of_threads prime_num_range")
 - Run in Debug mode, can be with (F5) or without debugger (Ctrl + F5)

 ### Public GitHub link: